ivankhau/Swift-Scripting-and-Automation/README.md

 These Swift scripts we're used as a POC before developing the full UI app "Cycle Time Wizard".

-#### Cycle Time Wizard App Screenshot
+#### Cycle Time Wizard App Screenshot:
 ![Screenshot](https://github.com/ivankhau/Swift-Scripting-and-Automation/blob/main/CycleTimeWizard/Interface.png?raw=true)

 This is a screenshot of the App interface.
-The app allows you to drag in local test logs for anaylsis or to input multiple bug report ID's to download logs and then perform cycle time anaylsis.
+The app allows you to drag in local test logs for analysis or to input multiple bug report ID's to download logs and then perform cycle time anaylsis.

-#### Output
+#### Output:
 ![Screenshot](https://github.com/ivankhau/Swift-Scripting-and-Automation/blob/main/CycleTimeWizard/CycleTime.png?raw=true)
 ![Screenshot](https://github.com/ivankhau/Swift-Scripting-and-Automation/blob/main/CycleTimeWizard/EFITime.png?raw=true)

-The app then outputs 2 CSV files as seen above.
+The app then outputs 2 CSV files with test times as seen above.

 ## tgraphAnnotator
 Downloads unit test logs from bug reporting API, does test time anaylsis, and annotates T-Graph.